-In this context, Japan will continue to work closely with the UAE, the COP28 Presidencydesignate and other Parties, and actively contribute to the discussions toward achieving an ambitious outcome at COP28.
+In this context, Japan will continue to work closely with the UAE, the COP28 Presidency-designate and other Parties, and actively contribute to the discussions toward achieving an ambitious outcome at COP28.

 While I have the floor, Mr. President, I would like to present Japan's comments on the brief document prepared by the Secretariat as contained in AALCO/61/BALI/2023/SD/S10.
 We found that this document describes the "common but differentiated responsibilities and respective capabilities (CBDR-RC)" of the United Nations Framework Convention on Climate Change (UNFCCC) as if it is the basis for current climate actions.
-However, under the Paris Agreement, all parties are required to take climate actions while taking into account those in the light of different national circumstances.
+However, under the Paris

+Agreement, all parties are required to take climate actions while taking into account those in the light of different national circumstances.
 Therefore, in our view, the content of this brief document prepared is not aligned with the Paris Agreement.
 Japan does not agree to this point.
-Given the limited time available, my delegation will not mention details of this point at this moment, but we will submit our written comments to the Secretariat.
-We hope that Japan's position will be dully recorded in the verbatim record of this meeting.
-Thank you Mr. President.